Advertisement

 CRISPR Technology: A Game-Changer

-Professor Jennifer Doudna, Nobel laureate and CRISPR pioneer, explains: “CRISPR allows us to make precise changes to plant DNA, helping create varieties better suited to our changing climate.”
+Professor Jennifer Doudna, Nobel laureate and CRISPR pioneer, explains, “CRISPR allows us to make precise changes to plant DNA, helping create varieties better suited to our changing climate.”

 Key applications include: